jamessergeant/MMDAEforControl/README.md

 This project relies on:
 * A [forked version of PyLearn2](https://github.com/jamessergeant/pylearn2.git "Forked PyLearn2") as well as its dependencies including Theano.
 * A [forked version of the Stage ROS node](https://github.com/jamessergeant/stage_ros.git "Forked Stage ROS node") which publishes collisions as a Bool message on topic /stall.
-* ROS (currently only tested on jade) and Player Stage.
+* ROS (currently only tested on ROS Jade).

+It also relies on [Dijkstra's algorithm for shortest paths, David Eppstein, UC Irvine, 4 April 2002](http://aspn.activestate.com/ASPN/Cookbook/Python/Recipe/117228) and [Priority dictionary using binary heaps, David Eppstein, UC Irvine, 8 Mar 2002](http://code.activestate.com/recipes/117228-priority-dictionary/) which are included.

 ###### Datasets
 If performing the training stages, obtain the [datasets](http://bit.ly/MMDAEdata "MMDAE datasets") (521.14 Mb) and store in the Datasets folder.